hrishabd7/CS_6320_Project2/README.md

   --do_train
 ```

-Example with learning rate and minibatch size:
+Example run that gave the best performance with word_embeddings.pkl
 ```bash
 python rnn.py \
   --hidden_dim 256 \